Safe Schools: Federal Report on School Safety

 - Customize your plan: Schools should adapt these general recommendations to meet their specific circumstances.
 This includes the age range and special needs of the student body, the campus design, and any relevant laws that should be taken into account.
 Our partners at Safe and Sound Schools contributed a guide to the Final Report on School Safety to help schools determine the most appropriate approach.

 America’s schools may never be free from the threat of mass violence.
 But community-based initiatives can help to keep students as safe as possible.
-In addition to the recommendations of the Federal Commission on School Safety, Safe and Sound Schools provides an incredible wealth of resources for improving school safety.
+In addition to the recommendations of the Federal Commission on School Safety, Safe and Sound Schools provides an incredible wealth of resources for ensuring safe schools.
 Monitoring online activities can alert parents and schools to potential issues as well.